ajhoffman1229/old-website/publications.md

 title: Publications
 ---

 You can also see my citations on [Google Scholar](https://scholar.google.com/citations?user=iqy6EXsAAAAJ&hl=en).
-If you would like a copy of any of my articles, please [email me](contact)
+If you would like a copy of any of my articles, please [email me](contact).

 <sup>&dagger;</sup>These authors contributed equally